-Students interested in requesting student loans should complete this Loan Inquiry form (you must be signed in to your UH account to access the form).
+If you are ready to request a student loan, please complete this Loan Request Form.
 This form should be completed AFTER a student receives notification of their financial aid award for UH Maui College.

 Note: To be eligible for a loan, students must be enrolled in at least 6 eligible credits for the term they are requesting the loan for.

 After your loan is certified and approved, you will receive an email from the UHMC Financial Aid Office with information about completing the Direct Loan Process noted below.

 If you have previously received a Federal Direct Loan at UH Maui College, follow the instructions below:

 Go to studentaid.gov and click “Log In” in the top right corner.
 You will need your verified FSA ID and password.
 Scroll down and click on “View Your Documents” under the MORE RESOURCES menu.
 Make sure that you have completed a Master Promissory note and Entrance counseling for UH Maui College.
 If both requirements are completed there is no further action you need to take.